 Students will be able to:

-- Identify the key features of the five main vertebrate groups, and some invertebrates
+- Identify the key features of the five vertebrate groups

 Many objects from the natural world used in this session are loaned to us by HM Revenue and Customs.